Setting Up Git

 • and that we want to use these settings globally (i.e. for every project).

 On a command line, Git commands are written as git verb options, where verb is what we actually want to do and options is additional optional information which may be needed for the verb.
-So here is how Dracula sets up his new laptop:
+So here is how Alfredo sets up his new laptop:

 BASH

-$ git config --global user.name "Vlad Dracula"
+$ git config --global user.name "Alfredo Linguini"

 $ git config --global user.email "a.linguini@ratatouille.fr"

-Please use your own name and email address instead of Dracula’s.
+Please use your own name and email address instead of Alfredo’s.
 This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to GitHub, BitBucket, GitLab or another Git host server after this lesson will include this information.

 For this lesson, we will be interacting with GitHub and so the email address used should be the same as the one used when setting up your GitHub account.
 If you are concerned about privacy, please review GitHub’s instructions for keeping your email address private.